Michele Abeles

-Michele Abeles is an American visual artist and photographer.
+Michele Abeles (born 1977) is an American visual artist and photographer.

 Life and work

 Michele Abeles was born in 1977 in New York.
 She graduated with a B.A. in Psychology from Washington University in St. Louis, and has an M.F.A. in photography from Yale University.
 Her photographs combine everyday objects such as bottles, pots, rocks, and scraps of paper with flashes of bright color and fragments of male bodies.